Craftycoolgamer/canvassing-platform/README.md

 2. Tap "Don't have an account?
 Sign up"
 3. Fill in all required fields
 4. Submit the registration form
-5. You'll be automatically logged in
+5. You'll be automatically logged in with JWT tokens

 #### Login
 1. Enter your email and password
 2. Tap "Sign In"
-3. The app will validate credentials and log you in
+3. The app will validate credentials and receive JWT tokens
+4. Tokens are stored securely in AsyncStorage

 #### Logout
 1. Go to the Settings tab
 2. Tap the "Logout" button
 3. Confirm the logout action
+4. JWT tokens are revoked and cleared
-4. You'll be returned to the login screen
+5. You'll be returned to the login screen

 ### Adding Companies